kartik-neal/Project-Santa-Cruz-Preview/user-guides/prototyping/nocode-speech.md

 ### Voice Assistant does not respond to a custom keyword created in Speech Studio

-This might happen if speech module is out of date.
+This might happen if the speech module is out of date.
 Follow these steps to update the speech module to the latest version.
-* Complete [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md) (you can skip the step about wifi configuration if device will be connected to the same network).

-### Documentation links are not working

-Make sure that the onboarding process for your organization is completed.
-   * Contact your lead PM to find the latest status.
-   * Request onboarding to the private preview documentation.
+1. Click on **Devices** in the left navigation menu.
+2. Find your device in the list and click on it - the device window will open.
+3. Open **Speech** tab.
+4. Check module version.
+5. You will see the **Update** button if an update is available.
+6. Click on the **Update** button. usually it takes around 2-3 minutes to deply an updated version.

 ## Clean up resources